angelayuanyuan/yelp-Angela-Yuan/README.md

 From the business's perspective, their ratings are definitely related to their own quality.
 Since we only have data in a limited period of time, we might not be able to get a full picture of how the businesses perform over the years.
 However, wo do have their ratings on Yelp, which is a cumulated results over a longer period.
 So we go ahead and add that in too.

+The plots below shows the relationship between users' average rating versus their rating for a particular restaurants and the relationship between restaurants Yelp ratings versus their ratings in reviews.

 ![users rating](https://user-images.githubusercontent.com/31863572/33800599-2980e782-dd11-11e7-8c4d-d230b7c12165.png)

 ![yelp rating](https://user-images.githubusercontent.com/31863572/33800701-b3f22b0e-dd13-11e7-8ab3-20b111df47ae.png)